sebotic/wikidataBots/README.md

 contains links to WikiData identifiers that are needed to create links in WikiData claims. e.g. To claim on which chromosome a gene is located, and make that claim contain a link to WikiData entry of that chromosome, the identifier of that WikiData entry is stored in ProteinBoxBotKnowledge.py.

-On the top level in this repository also some test scripts are stored.